nus-cs2103-AY2021S1/ip/docs/README.md

 KaTo will list out the current tasks in the task list and inform the user if it is empty.

 ### Feature 10
+Viewing the task list: `clear`

+- Example of usage:
+`clear`

+- Expected outcome:

+KaTo will clear all the current tasks in the task list and inform the user if it is empty.

+### Feature 11

 Saying bye to KaTo: `bye`